-▲DANGER: Households with small children, disabled, or elderly persons may require a 120°F or lower gas control (thermostat) setting to prevent contact with "HOT" water.
+▲ DANGER: Households with small children, disabled, or elderly persons may require a 120°F or lower gas control (thermostat) setting to prevent contact with "HOT" water.

 Maximum water temperatures occur just after the burner has shut off.
 To find water temperature being delivered, turn on a hot water faucet and place a thermometer in the water stream and read the thermometer.
-(See page 27 for more details.)
+(See page 30 and 32 for more details).

-The temperature of the water in the heater can be regulated by pressing the temperature buttons on the front of the gas control (thermostat).
-To comply with safety regulations the gas control(thermostat) was set at its lowest setting before the water heater was shipped from the factory.
+The temperature of the water in the heater can be regulated by rotating the dial on the front of the gas control (thermostat).
+To comply with safety regulations the gas control (thermostat) was set at its lowest setting before the water heater was shipped from the factory.